A Nearly Mile-Wide Asteroid With Its Own Moon Will Pass By Earth This Weekend At 48,000 MPH

 There are always those who feel as if the Earth is eventually headed for some kind of huge disaster and that objects out in space don’t have long term plans for us.
 While that may end up being true one day, there is still so much to check out and research in the universe which includes Asteroid 1999 KW4.
 This weekend, the nearly mile-wide asteroid will come close to Earth and it’s going to be bringing its own moon with it.

 As reported by Earth Sky, the asteroid is expected to pass by Earth on Saturday evening and it’s going to be traveling at a speed of 48,000 miles-per-hour.
-1999 KW4 is an Aten type space rock which means it is “Earth crossing.”
+Asteroid 1999 KW4 is an Aten type space rock which means it is “Earth crossing.”

 Every 188 days, the asteroid completes an orbit around the sun and it passes between the orbits of Venus and Earth.
-On Saturday, May 25, 2019, the asteroid is going to pass at a very safe distance of 3,219,955 miles which means that no-one really has anything to worry about.
+On Saturday, May 25, 2019, the asteroid is going to pass at a very safe distance of 3,219,955 miles, which means that no one really has anything to worry about.

 To put that distance into perspective, it is around 13.5 times the distance from the Earth to the moon.

-1999 KW4 is looked at as a “double asteroid” even though some consider the secondary rock as the primary asteroid’s “moon.”
-It is an actual asteroid moon which does orbit the main asteroid which gives sky-watchers double the chance of seeing something up and above the atmosphere.
+Asteroid 1999 KW4 is looked at as a “double asteroid” even though some consider the secondary rock as the primary asteroid’s “moon.”
+It is an actual asteroid moon that does orbit the main asteroid, which gives sky-watchers double the chance of seeing something up and above the atmosphere.

 Huge double asteroid to pass safely May 25 ????